When it Comes to Cybersecurity, Don’t Forget the Printer

 Get it All Under Control

-Even for large enterprises with multi-person IT teams in place, printer security can get lost in the shuffle.
-It’s essential that print devices be included in the overall umbrella of network security and that all security protocols apply to print devices as well.
-For smaller organizations with a small IT staff or single person serving as IT support, ensuring print device security can be overwhelming.
+Printer security is essential for organizations of all sizes.
+Even for smaller organizations with a small IT staff or a single person serving as IT support, ensuring print device security can be overwhelming.
 Fortunately, many print device providers now provide assistance in the form of software, monitoring programs, and entire security suites that can help keep print security under control.
 And of course, having hardware designed with advanced security in mind makes it much easier to maintain control.

 The security landscape isn’t going to improve anytime soon.
 As long as cybercriminals can make money and gain notoriety from attacks, they will.
 Every organization, regardless of size, must stay vigilant – and that includes securing every device on the network.

-Sharp MFPs and printers are built with multi-layered security in mind, incorporating each of the measures mentioned above.
-To learn more, visit sharpusa.com/security.
+Sharp MFPs and printers are built with multi-layered security in mind, incorporating each of the measures mentioned above and designed to help protect your organization.